-- a.
-Incorporate design features that add depth and detail, such as deep roof eaves and changes in the facade plane that create patterns of light and shadow. - b.
+- Incorporate design features that add depth and detail, such as deep roof eaves and changes in the facade plane that create patterns of light and shadow. - b.
 Use high-quality building materials on visible facades.

-4.23 Design a building facade to be compatible with its context.
+4.23 Design a building facade to be compatible with its

-- a.
-When possible, align canopies, windows and roof cornices on adjacent buildings. - b.
-Use materials or other facade features that are compatible with adjacent buildings.
+- adjacent buildings. - Use materials or other facade features that are compatible with adjacent buildings.